 The first objective, called the “Data Use Statement” objective, determines which data use statement will maximize response to an online survey.
 It is assumed that telling respondents how their data will be used to benefit them, their community, or the country is motivating and will increase response rates.
 This objective tests several versions of the data use statement to examine the effect on response rates.
 The variations will appear in the first and fourth mailings.
 For this test, we use the current standard data use statement as our control.
 An alternate control will use a modified letter that makes no statements about how the data will be used.
 The remaining two treatments test the "most compelling data use statement" and "least compelling data use statement" as suggested by prior message testing research using conjoint analysis (Quarles, 2015).

 The second objective, called the “Postcard Closure” objective, determines the effect of alternative postcard formats on response rates.
 Out control treatment uses a standard first reminder postcard that does not need to be opened to be read.
 Two other treatments will test the effect of adding either a tabbed closure or perforated closure to the first reminder postcard.
 The tabbed closure requires the mail recipient to break a seal on the postcard in order to access the content, while the perforate closure (typically used for confidential communications) requires that the recipient tear off three perforated strips in order to view the content.
 It is thought that these alternative postcard formats might increase attention to the first reminder postcard, thereby boosting response rates.
-In this test, we will send only standard postcards for the second reminder mailing.
+In this test, we will send these three postcard types in the second mailing.
+We will send only standard postcards for the third mailing.

 We plan to conduct this test with a Census Day of August 1, 2016.
 There will be a maximum of four mailings to each housing unit.
 The first mailing is the initial letter on July 25, 2016.
 The data use statement will differ in the first mailing.
 The second mailing, occurring one week later on August 1, 2016, is a postcard.
 The type of postcard closure will differ in the second mailing.
 The third mailing, on August 8, 2016, is another reminder postcard.
 All housing units will receive identical third mailings.
 The fourth mailing is the final letter on August 15, 2016.
 The data use statement will differ in the fourth mailing.
 The survey will close out August 26, 2016, approximately six weeks after the first mailing.
 The third and fourth mailings will not be sent to any housing unit for which a response has been received.